-At your request, your employer may decide to extend your employment contract in the case of illness, if there is a continuous period of illness of at least 8 weeks.
-Contrary to other forms of leave, such as maternity and parental leave, unfortunately your employer is not obliged to extend the contract in the event of illness.
+At your request, your employer may decide to extend your employment contract in the case of illness if there is a continuous period of illness of at least 8 weeks.
+Contrary to other forms of leave, such as maternity and parental leave, unfortunately, your employer is not obliged to extend the contract in the event of illness.

 Read more: